Miami RedHawks football: 1999–2010: Hoeppner, Montgomery and Haywood eras

-Don Treadwell era (2011–2013)
+2011–present: Treadwell and Martin eras

 On December 31, 2010, the same day Haywood was arrested, Miami hired Michigan State offensive coordinator and Miami alumnus Don Treadwell as its 34th head coach.
-Treadwell played wide receiver for Miami from 1978–1981 for head coach Tom Reed.
+Treadwell played wide receiver for Miami from 1978 to 1981 for head coach Tom Reed.
 Under Treadwell, the RedHawks struggled, compiling back to back 4–8 yearly records in 2011 and 2012 before beginning the 2013 0–5, leading to Treadwell's firing as head coach.
 The rest of the 2013 season was led by interim head coach Mike Bath.
 The RedHawks would fail to win a single game in 2013, finishing 0–12.

-Chuck Martin era (2014–present)

 On December 3, 2013, Notre Dame offensive coordinator Chuck Martin was announced as the 35th head football coach of the Miami RedHawks.
 Martin also had a highly successful run as head coach at NCAA Division II power Grand Valley State, compiling a 74–7 record in six seasons that included two national championships and a national runner-up.

 In Martin's first season, the RedHawks' 21-game losing streak finally came to an end with a last-minute victory over UMass.
 The RedHawks also defeated Kent State en route to a 2–10 record for the season.
 The RedHawks finished 3–9 in 2015.
 After defeating Presbyterian in the season opener, Miami also defeated Eastern Michigan and UMass.

 In 2016, Martin's RedHawks struggled the first half of the season, starting the season at 0–6.
 However, the RedHawks recovered, winning their final six games of the regular season, becoming the first team in FBS history to win their final six games after losing their first six.
 The RedHawks earned a berth in the St. Petersburg Bowl, a game they lost to Mississippi State by a score of 17- 16.
 The RedHawks finished the season with a 6–7 record.